chocolatechip-ui/chui/README.md

 - Get hard work done fast
 - Use platform-specific themes

+ChocolateChip-UI supports iOS 9 and 10 using WkWebView for fast JavaScript rendering, and Android Jelly Bean to Nougat (4.2 - 7.0).

 ##Installation

 Just run (depending on your setup, you may need to run it with `sudo`):